kneron/document_center/docs/toolchain/manual_3_onnx.md

 * duplicate_shared_weights (int, optional): by what level, duplicate shared weight.
 0-no duplication, 1-duplicate shared weights only when kneron compiler not support, 2-duplicate shared weights always.
 Default is 1.
 * skip_check (bool): skip the final check or not.
 * overwrite_input_shapes (List\[str\]): overwrite the input shape.
 The format is "input_name:dim0,dim1,...,dimN" or simply "dim0,dim1,...,dimN" when there is only one input, for example, "data:1,3,224,224" or "1,3,224,224".
 Note: you might want to use some visualization tools like netron to make sure what the input name and dimension ordering (NCHW or NHWC) is.
+* convert_f16 (bool): convert f16 initializers and constants to f32 or not.
+Default is True.
-* skipped_optimizers (list): skip the onnx optimizers.
-Check onnx document for details.
+* skipped_optimizers (list): skip selected optimizers.
+Check onnx-simplifier documents for details.
 Default is None.
 * skip_fuse_qkv (bool): skip the fuse_qkv optimization or not.
 By default, fuse_qkv is enabled.
 * clear_descriptions (bool): clear all descriptions in the graph.
 By default, descriptions are not cleared.
 * opt_matmul (bool): optimize matmul operators for specific kneron compiler.
+By default, this option is not set.
+* clear_shapes (bool): clear all existing shapes in the graph except for input shapes.
+By default, shapes are not cleared.
+* replace_avgpool_with_conv (bool): replace AveragePool with depthwise Conv when possible to avoid CPU nodes.
+By default, this option is not set.
+* replace_dilated_conv (bool): replace dilated Conv patterns when possible.
+By default, this option is not set.
+* defuse_gaps (bool): defuse GAP patterns when possible.
 By default, this option is not set.

 Suppose we have a onnx object, here is the example python code: